WigglyDon/Green-Garden/README.md

 # Green Garden

-Green Garden is a personal gardening app made to make home gardening easier and more fun.
+Green Garden is a personal gardening app designed to make home gardening easier and more fun.
 It's main features include interactive live graphs hooked into a custom built API and automatic text message notifications to remind you to water your plants.

 ### The Dev Team